anymod/guide/docs/guide/html.md

 # HTML editor

-When the Anymod script runs, it first replaces a mod's tag (`<div id="anymod-abcde"></div>`) with the mod's HTML.
+When the AnyMod script runs, it first replaces a mod's tag (`<div id="anymod-abcde"></div>`) with the mod's HTML.
 This means anything in a mod's HTML will be placed directly onto the page.

 In addition to plain HTML, you can insert fields/variables directly into a mod's HTML with Handlebars.